 Their eggs boast deep orange yolks and are three-dimensional when gathered fresh, with thick, viscous whites and bouncy, fatty yolks.

 If you are raising meat birds primarily on pasture, you should be aware that they will not grow as quickly as those confined and fed broiler rations.
-But the meat is dense from the exercise they get (yet still tender) and their omega-3 content is higher than their grain-fed, sedentary counterparts.
+The meat is dense from the exercise they get (yet still tender) and their omega-3 content is higher than their grain-fed, sedentary counterparts.

 If you can't pasture your chickens but can let them have access to a run (a fenced-in area outside the coop), they will be happier and they will get some supplemental insects, even if the floor of the run gets pecked down to bare dirt.